xminusone/Mod-Button-Bot/README.md

 !remove|Removes the content.
 !approve|Approves the content
 !report|Reports the content.
 Your name will be included in the report reason, along with any text following "!report" For example, "!report is this spam?" will produce a Moderator Report by the bot, with "yourname - is this spam?" as the report reason.
+!rule|Removes the content, and leaves a comment directing the user to the sidebar.
+A number may be added, to indicate a specific rule, for example, `!rule 5`.

 #Logging